raintears2/aws-lightsail-shutdown-over-bandwidth/README.md

-# aws-lightsail-shutdown-over-bandiwdth
+# aws-lightsail-shutdown-over-bandwidth
-use aws cli to check bandwidth and shutdown
+use aws cli to check instances in all regions bandwidth and shutdown when over 900GB from every month 1st to current time.